-WHS has completed drafting a PAS policy as part of the AI114 Reasonable Accommodation Issuance that is currently in the review stage.
+WHS has finished drafting a PAS policy as part of the AI114 Reasonable Accommodation Issuance that is currently in the review stage.
 To date, WHS has processed no requests for PAS.
+Reasonable Accommodation Policy and Procedures, which included information on PAS policy and procedures, remain published and posted on the internal website as a resource to all managers and supervisors.